 For example, in Chongqing, where we were, there wasn’t a single older apartment building, so everything was brand new or under construction.
 And it really was a beautiful place.
 And the people there were very warm.
 You could see that people were just happy, internally happy, and that’s why people were so smiley and you find an incredibly good-hearted atmosphere there.
 And of course the nature there is absolutely beautiful, there are so many beautiful natural sites.

-In one area, a colleague from Greece asked about global change and global warming, how they are dealing with it, and the answer she got was that they just use the latest technology and that of course something like a natural fire will just happen, but they deal with it by using military-space satellites.
-And there’s a system that’s set up so that as soon as something is on fire or is thermally heated and it’s 20 centimeters in diameter, they’re already targeting it.
-And because of technologies like that, they actually nip those fires in the bud, so that it might flare up, but it doesn’t flare up enough because it’s just put out quite quickly and efficiently.
-That’s why they’re preserving so much of the beautiful nature out there.
+In one area there, a colleague from Greece asked about global change and global warming, how they are dealing with it, and she was told that they just use the latest technology and that of course something like a natural fire will happen, but they deal with it by using military-space satellites.
+And there's a system that's set up so that as soon as something is on fire or is thermally heated and it's 20 centimeters in diameter, they're already targeting it.
+And because of technologies like that, they actually nip those fires in the bud, so that it might flare up, but it doesn't flare up enough because it's just put out quite quickly and efficiently.
+That's why they're preserving so much of the beautiful nature there.

 So, if you summarise it all, I see that this event left mostly positive impressions on you?

 Yes.
-It was a huge inspiration for me, it showed me the direction, what else we can improve, and most importantly what I can bring back and then hopefully by my own success spread this inspiration to other media.
-But I think that is so much ahead that we have to grow to those heights first.
-So in short: huge inspiration, huge energy, clear direction, clear concept.
+It was a huge inspiration, it showed me the direction, what else we can improve on, and most importantly what I can bring here and then hopefully by my own success bring it to other media.
+But that's as far as I think we have to grow to those heights first.

 So in short: huge inspiration, huge energy, clear direction, clear concept.